CELL BIOLOGY

 Credit: Wikipedia

-Found universally in both plant and animal cells, the Golgi apparatus is typically comprised of a series of five to eight cup-shaped, membrane-covered sacs called cisternae that look something like a stack of deflated balloons.
+Found universally in both plant cells and animal cells, the Golgi apparatus is typically comprised of a series of five to eight cup-shaped, membrane-covered sacs called cisternae that look something like a stack of deflated balloons.
 In some unicellular flagellates, however, as many as 60 cisternae may combine to make up the Golgi apparatus.
 Similarly, the number of Golgi bodies in a cell varies according to its function.
 Animal cells generally contain 10 to 20 Golgi stacks per cell, which are linked into a single complex by tubular connections between cisternae.
 This complex is usually located close to the cell nucleus.

 There is no connection to Golgi cells, which are types of neurons (nerve cells) within the central nervous system.

-How does the Golgi apparatus form?
+How the Golgi apparatus forms

 Opposing this is the cisternae maturation model which argues that the Golgi apparatus does indeed make itself from scratch.
 In this view, packages of processing enzymes and newly made proteins that originate in the ER fuse together to form the Golgi.
 As the proteins are processed and mature, they create the next Golgi compartment.